 Sleep deprivation and disorders

 Sleep deprivation tends to cause slower brain waves in the frontal cortex, shortened attention span, higher anxiety, impaired memory, and an unhappy mood.
 Conversely, a well-rested organism tends to have improved memory and mood.
 Research has demonstrated that some sleep stages are more important than others in achieving restfulness.
 For example, REM deprivation causes a significant increase in the number of attempts to go into the REM stage while asleep.
+A phenomenon called REM rebound refers to the increase in frequency and depth of REM stage sleep after sleep deprivation.

 Sleep-wake disorders cause a number of sleep disturbances that affect the amount, quality, or timing of sleep or that induce abnormal events during sleep.
 Some sleep-wake disorders are serious enough to interfere with normal physical, mental, and emotional functioning.